massimo-cassandro/symfony-bootstrap-form-theme/README.md

 # Symfony Bootstrap 4 Form Theme

 \#*1.0*

 A Bootstrap 4 Form Theme for Symfony 3.x (works with 4.x version too).

-For a complete lookup to all widgets and parameter take a look at <https://massimo-cassandro.github.io/symfony-bootstrap-form-theme/form-test.html>, that is the html produced buy the Symfony apps, and can be viewed without installing it.
+For a complete lookup to all widgets and parameter take a look at <https://massimo-cassandro.github.io/symfony-bootstrap-form-theme/form-test.html>, that is the html produced by the Symfony apps, and can be viewed without installing it.

 ## Using the form theme

-* Add the `/web/public/forms/_forms.scss` file to your css (after Bootstrap css).
+* Add the `/dist/scss/_forms.scss` file to your scss (after Bootstrap css).
 Change default options if necessary.
-In the test page, `_forms.scss` is bundled within the `/web/public/forms/test_page_assets/sf_test_form.scss` file.
+In the test page, `_forms.scss` is bundled within the `/web/public/test_form/sf_test_form.scss` file.
-* Add the `/web/public/forms/_forms.js` file to your js (after Bootstrap js).
-In the test page, `_forms.js` is bundled within the `/web/public/forms/test_page_assets/sf_test_form.js` file.
+* If you want to use the multiselect widget, add the `_forms-multiselect.js` and `_forms-multiselect.scss` files (both located in the `dist` folder) to your js and scss.
+In the test page, both files are bundled within the main js and scss files.
 * Place the `/Resources/views/form/bs4_form_layout.html.twig` in your *view* folder (in this test app it is located in the `form` subdir)
 * Modify your `/app/config/config.yml` file and add: